AleksandrMihasenko/software-design-and-architecture/architectural-patterns/1. Layered architecture pattern/description.md

 # Layered Pattern

+This pattern is based on dividing the application into logical layers, where each layer has a specific responsibility and interacts with the layers above and below it.

 This pattern can be used to structure programs that can be decomposed into groups of subtasks, each of which is at a particular level of abstraction.
 Each layer provides services to the next higher layer.